Saturday, 24 December 2011

 Over the past two months I have been working on a game for Xbox Live Indie Games, and it is now on the verge of release - This is my story.

 In the beginning, I knew whatever I was going to work on would need to be small - I had to be able to complete it over the summer.
-That meant no sweeping story-arcs, no endless levels escalating into ever higher and obscure difficulties, and no torrents of exposition about the characters motivation and inner most feelings -(not that there's anything wrong with these things - but I knew I didn't stand a chance of pulling off such a game).
+That meant no sweeping story-arcs, no endless levels escalating into ever higher and obscure difficulties, and no torrents of exposition about the characters motivation and inner most feelings (not that there's anything wrong with these things - but I knew I didn't stand a chance of pulling off such a game).
 I needed something with a small enough scope so that it could be reasonably polished, fun to play, and artistically appealing.

 In mulling over ideas for the game, one idea kept coming back up, and that was SHOOTER.
 I had recently played a fantastic game for the iPhone called 'Zombieville: USA' (I highly recommend checking it out if you have an iPhone) You play an intrepid adventurer batting through hordes of zombies while slowly leveling up and gaining new weapons, it has some really nice design, and a wonderful art style.
 I wanted to create something like this then, but what, and how?

+Work began very slowly.
+The first thing I knew I needed was a protagonist, but how to create such a chap?
 I began by creating a little man through the use of a sprite sheet (where I would draw each individual frame of him running) but this soon proved to be far more arduous and time consuming than I had first anticipated.
 (I can draw, but an artist I am not - My respect for animators and people who do this full time has increased exponentially - especially the artists who worked on the XBLA game 'Shank').
-To remedy my inadequacies in the art department, it was decided that the protagonist could be updated and animated (though somewhat crudely) through the wonders of computer code.
+To remedy my inadequacies in the art department, I decided that the protagonist could be updated and animated (though somewhat crudely) through the wonders of computer code.
 The hero was born.

 I had a man on screen, bobbing up and down in front of the CornFlowerBlue background that all XNA coders will be familiar with, but then I realized - 'What the 'heck' do I do next!?'